 OSM VOLUNTEER ASSOCIATION

-Join a dynamic and enthusiastic team and contribute to spreading the appreciation of classical music and the excellent reputation of the Orchestre symphonique de Montréal!
+Join a dynamic and enthusiastic team and contribute to the promotion of classical music and the excellent reputation of the Orchestre symphonique de Montréal

 Who are we?

 The Orchestre Symphonique de Montréal Volunteer Committee, established in 1948 by the then OSM General Manager, Pierre Béique, was renamed the OSM Volunteer Association in 2012.
-Today, the Association claims approximately 150 members.
+Today, the Association claims more than 130 members.

 Since its inception, the Association has played an essential role for the Orchestre Symphonique de Montréal involving itself in the orchestra’s musical and educational activities and in providing its support to the various administrative departments.